LyubomirT/lesp/README.md

 ## Examples 📝

 If you're still not sure where to use LESP, you can check out the `examples` folder.
 It contains some examples of how you can use LESP in your projects.
 These examples are pretty simple, but they should give you an idea of how you can use LESP in your projects.

+### How to run an example?

+Simply open the folder of the example you want to run, then copy the `main.py` file to the root of the directory (same as `demo.py`, for instance).
+After that, run the `main.py` file and voila!
+The application is running!

 ## Contributing 🤝